 Doing a devotional act of worship persistently and abidingly is the real worship.
 Obviously, it is not possible unless it is done with moderation, shunning both laxity and excess.

 Moreover, too much devotional worship that exhausts and ultimately destroys one’s health, and results in shunning required worldly pursuits, is contrary to the Sunnah.
-In fact, it is like the monasticism practiced by Christians, and it is forbidden in Islam.
+In fact, it is like monasticism practiced by Christians, and it is forbidden in Islam.

 The Prophet (PBUH) said:

 “The most beloved of actions to Allah are those which are done persistently, even if they are little.”
-(Muslim 783).

-The act of forgiving and pardoning a wrongdoer from a position of strength is the cause of increase in a man’s honor and prestige.
+The act of forgiving and pardoning a wrongdoer from a position of strength is the cause of the increase in a man’s honor and prestige.
 One should restrain his anger, control it and grant pardon to a mistaken person because.
-Because it is one of the beloved deeds to Allah and He Himself is Ever-Pardoning and Ever-Forgiving.
+Because it is one of the beloved deeds of Allah and He Himself is Ever-Pardoning and Ever-Forgiving.